-- There is a high threat of terrorist attack in Germany.
-On 11 March 2017, German Police closed a shopping mall in Essen due to a threat against the mall.
-There was an attack on a Christmas Market in Berlin on the 19 December 2016.
+- There is a high threat of terrorist attack.
+On 11 March 2017, police closed a shopping mall in Essen due to a threat against the mall.
+On 19 December 2016, there was an attack on a Christmas Market in Berlin.
 See

 Safety and security.

 - We continue to receive information that terrorists may be planning further attacks in Germany.
 An attack could occur at any time.
 Exercise particular caution around locations known to be possible terrorist targets.
-Public locations, including shopping malls, cultural, religious and sporting events remain vulnerable and visitors should ensure that they maintain a clear exit plan in the event of a security incident.
+Public locations, including shopping malls, cultural, religious and sporting events remain vulnerable and visitors should ensure they maintain a clear exit plan in the event of a security incident.
+See Safety and security.

 Travel Smart for general advice for all travellers.

 Germany is a party to the Schengen Convention, along with a number of other European countries.
 This allows you to enter Germany without a visa in some circumstances.
 In other circumstances, you'll need a visa.

 More information: Schengen Convention

 A number of Schengen countries, including Germany, have introduced temporary immigration controls.
 Carry a valid passport with you when entering or leaving Germany, even if travelling to or from another Schengen country.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest Embassy or Consulate of Germany, or visit their website, for the most up-to-date information.